HanWenfang/syncless/README.txt

      which runs Syncless?

 A26.
 Syncless supports the following libraries out-of-the-box with monkey
-     patching: gevent, Eventlet, Concurrence, Twisted, Tornado and asyncore.
+     patching: gevent, Eventlet, Concurrence, Twisted, Tornado, circuits and asyncore.
 See Q12 and Q13 for more details how to enable them.
 Please note that there is no direct synchronization support between Syncless and the other library, i.e. there is no way for a tasklet managed by a library to notify a tasklet managed by another library that computation results are available.

      If you want to run a web framework supporting WSGI, run its WSGI application function/class directly with syncless.wsgi instead.